|Ordered||25 Sep 1939|

-Scuttled on 2 May 1945 in the Raederschleuse at Wilhelmshaven.
-Wreck broken up, date unknown.
+Scuttled on 5 May 1945 at Wilhelmshaven in the U-boat base.
+Wreck broken up.

 Attacks on this boat and other events

 5 May 1941

 The U-boat was attacked by a Hudson aircraft (RAF Sqdn 269, Sgt C.H.
 Eatley) about 50 miles (80 km) astern of convoy OB 318.
 Damage from three depth charges forced the U-boat to break off the patrol.
 A Whitley aircraft, HMS Electra (H 27) and HMS Escapade (H 17) were directed to the scene, but did not locate the U-boat.
 (Sources: Kenneth Wynn)

 1 recorded attack on this boat.